LeosonH/ux-portfolio/README.md

 ### Grocery Hero - A VR Grocery Shopping Experience for Edutainment (2016)

 ### Life360 - Apple Watch App Proposal (2015)

+### FasterDO - Prototype App: Group and Project Management for Students in College